floooh/fips/site/p060_imports.md

 Fips will only check whether a directory with the name of the dependency exists, but never run any git operations on the directory content.

-Fips can tell you however if an imported dependencies is uptodate (meaning: in sync with its remote repository on github) with './fips diag imports':
+Fips can tell you however if an imported dependency is uptodate (meaning: in sync with its remote repository on github) with './fips diag imports':

 {% highlight bash %}